 Installing AMS with recompilation in mind is somewhat different from the binary-only installation.
-The downloaded source and binary tarballs must be unpacked in the following order (using IntelMPI on x86\64-linux in this example):
+The downloaded source and binary tarballs must be unpacked in the following order (using IntelMPI on x86_64-linux in this example):

 '''

 First sources

-tar xzf ams2023.102.src.tgz
+tar xzf ams2024.101.src.tgz

 Then binaries

-tar xzf ams2023.102.pc64_linux.intelmpi.bin.tgz
+tar xzf ams2024.101.pc64_linux.intelmpi.bin.tgz

 '''

-The result will be a ams2023.102 directory containing both binaries (for your platform) and sources.
+The result will be a ams2024.101 directory containing both binaries (for your platform) and sources.

-Note that for Mac OS X, the downloading of the binaries is different.
+Note that for macOS, the downloading of the binaries is different.
 Follow the instructions for downloading and installation of the binaries.
-Copy the binaries from the downloaded disk image to the directory ams2023.102 that was created from the source code.
+Copy the binaries from the downloaded disk image to the directory ams2024.101 that was created from the source code.
 Depending on where you have put the binaries it could be something like:

+'''

-cp -r /Applications/ams2023.102.app/Contents/Resources/amshome/\ ams2023.102
+cp -r /Applications/ams2024.101.app/Contents/Resources/amshome/ ams2024.101

+'''